bernhardAxonIvy/doc/source/designer-guide/process-modeling/projects.rst

 Ivy Archives
 ------------

-There are two different types of Axon Ivy projects available.
-Normal Axon Ivy projects are used to develop artifacts.
-Artifacts in those projects are changed frequently.
-Once the artifacts of a project are developed and stable you can export the normal Ivy project to an Axon Ivy Archive.
-Archives are pre-built Ivy projects that are stored in one single ``*.iar`` file.
+There are two different types of |axon-ivy| projects available.
+Normal
+|axon-ivy| projects are used to develop artifacts.
+Artifacts in those
+projects are changed frequently.
+Once the artifacts of a project are developed and stable you can export the normal Ivy project to an
+|axon-ivy| Archive.
+Archives are pre-built Ivy projects that are stored in
+one single ``*.iar`` file.

 Ivy Archives can be imported to a workspace like normal Ivy projects.